RobRendell/gTove/README.md

 * Replace react-hot-loader with Fast Refresh when it becomes stable.
 * A version of "Combine devices" where you could have the camera in one client locked to the camera in another, to allow the GM to control a central "player view" display from their own client.
-* Copy/cut and paste selected minis on the tabletop.
+* Copy/cut and paste selected (elastic banded) minis on the tabletop.
 * If you duplicate a mini which is attached (to or from), duplicate the attached minis too.
 * Add ability to switch template previewer/editor between square and hex grids.
 Mini preview too.
 * Tile-based templates - re-use fog of war selection code to select a region of tiles which make up the template's shape.